entangled/entangled.py/README.md

 ```

 ## Use

-> :warning: **This version of Entangled is still in beta.** In general things are working as they should, but there may still be some rough edges in the user experience.

 Run the `entangled watch` daemon in the root of your project folder.
 By default all Markdown files are monitored for fenced code blocks like so:

 ~~~markdown